huntercfreeman/HunterFreeman.About/README.md

 The antipsychotics can help stabilize you, and if you want to stop taking them because of the dreariness they cause, then work with your psychiatrist / therapist, to come up with a plan.

 It is worth getting better.
-It is challenging but I look back at Luthetus.Ide and I sometimes am brought to tears sometimes to think that I somehow made it.
+It is challenging but I look back at Luthetus.Ide and I sometimes am brought to tears to think that I somehow made it.
 It feels like a goosebumps, chilling, beauty to look back at the time I spent.
 There have been lows, mediums, and highs.
 But these emotions all come together to create an experience that is worth it.

 ---